mistaluai/JavaNetworkingMTLabs/README.md

 <h4>RMI Calculator</h4>
 Developing a simple client application that takes 3 arguments a, op, b and uses a calculator from another JVM remotely to fetch the result
 <h4>Remote Database Management</h4>
-Developing a Server application that connects to a SQL database and allows adding, updating, removing, fetching data from it through JDBC and RMI, and a Cliet Application that connects to the server then sends and receives data, also made a GUI that visualizes the database and allows getting input from the user using Java Swing.
+Developing a Server application that connects to a SQL database and allows adding, updating, removing, fetching data from it through JDBC and RMI, and a Client Application that connects to the server then sends and receives data, also made a GUI that visualizes the database and allows getting input from the user using Java Swing.